hicach99/VirtualMuseum-master/README.md

     $py manage.py runserver

   2. run the unity app
-  3. enjoy add arts and configure your assistant from the website admin panel
+  3. enjoy add arts and configure your vocal assistant from the website admin panel